taki0112/CASED-Tensorflow/README.md

 * See `main.py` for other arguments.

 ## Issue
+* *The hyper-parameter information is not listed in the paper, so I'm still testing it.*
 * I use ***[Snapshot Ensemble](https://arxiv.org/pdf/1704.00109.pdf)***
 * M=10, init_lr=0.2
 * Or Fix learning rate **0.1**